Shine Lawyers' has second significant win in Mesh Class Action

 In today’s orders, Justice Katzmann said Johnson & Johnson will now be forced to include additional warnings about the health risks and complications associated with those trans-vaginal tape products still being sold in Australia.

 After the 20th of March, the pharmaceutical company cannot distribute its products without updated labelling, as ordered by Her Honour.
-This includes warnings contained in the patient information leaflets, promotional material and the instructions for use for the devices.
+This includes warnings contained in the patient information leaflets, promotional material and the instructions for use of the devices.

-Shine Lawyer’s Head of Litigation and Loss Recovery, Jan Saddler said, “this is significant as it ensures all women in Australia who might be prescribed this product in the future, are cognisant of the risks and complications associated with having the mesh inserted into them.”
+Shine Lawyer’s Head of Litigation and Loss Recovery, Jan Saddler said, “This is significant as it ensures all women in Australia who might be prescribed this product in the future, are cognisant of the risks and complications associated with having the mesh inserted into them.”